Riot grrrl: Legacy and resurgence

 The term "grrrl" (or "grrl") itself has since been co-opted or used by agencies as diverse as advocacy on behalf of the Electronic Frontier Foundation (GRRL POWER 1.0 5-PACK / Memetics for the Ladies) and a roller derby league in Singapore.

 The resurgence of riot grrrl is clearly visible in fourth-wave feminists worldwide who cite the original movement as an interest or influence on their lives and/or their work.
 Some of them are self-proclaimed riot grrrls while others consider themselves simply admirers or fans.
 In an age where Internet is the most accessible platform for individuals to express themselves, the fourth-wave riot grrrl community has risen in popularity in recent years.
 Not only do these online platforms capture discussion regarding larger topics of intersectional oppression, but they also provide space for budding feminists to express smaller issues, such as the successes and challenges of their everyday lives.
 Young feminists have harnessed the internet as a forum for self-determinism and genuine, open expression: a core part of the riot grrrl message that allows young adults room to decide for themselves who they are.
-As both a purported musical genre and as a subculture, riot grrrl has been acclaimed as an influence on contemporary groups as varied as Kitten Forever, Skating Polly, the Shondes and the Ethical Debating Society.
-Additionally, the riot grrrl movement has influenced an eclectic array of music genres and art in modern times.

 In January 2019, Bikini Kill announced their reunion tour for the first time since their last show in Tokyo 22 years ago.
 The Guardian stated in an article about reunion that the once-underground riot grrrl movement has gone mainstream due to word of mouth from celebrities and the increased attention to other modern feminist developments such as the Me Too movement.
 In the same article, drummer Tobi Vail stated her frustration with lack of social progress related to feminism.

-These same issues still exist, being a woman in public is very intense, whether it’s in the public eye or just walking down the street at night by yourself.
+These same issues still exist, being a woman in public is very intense, whether it's in the public eye or just walking down the street at night by yourself.

 Vail also explained the aims of their reunion, that women discover the band and understand their history, especially those who did not have the opportunity to hear them during the original riot grrrl movement.

-We’re doing it because we want to be a part of this conversation about what feminism is in this moment.
+We're doing it because we want to be a part of this conversation about what feminism is in this moment.